 Costa Rica news highlights to start your Thursday

 Happy Thursday from The Tico Times!
-We hope you’re having a great morning.
 Here’s the news you should know as a new day starts in Costa Rica.

-The Social Security System will continue equine serum tests in January.
-The antibody-rich plasma, meant to help patients with COVID-19 avoid hospitalizations, will be given to patients in moderate condition.
-Earlier tests showed the serum didn’t reduce hospitalization length when given to patients who were already very sick.
-More via Semanario Universidad.
+Costa Rica’s newest trains arrived on a boat from China on Wednesday.
+The trains, purchased from the Chinese company CRRC Qingdao Sifang Co. f0r $32.7 million, are powered by on-board diesel engines.
+They feature more capacity and better comfort compared to the current carriages.
+Read more here.

-Costa Rica on Wednesday inaugurated the first of 28 electric vehicle charging stations.
-The new station is in Siquirres.
-When the network is complete, it will make the country a “regional leader in electric mobility,” according to Casa Presidencial.
+Costa Rica has authorized the Pfizer-BioNTech coronavirus vaccine and says staff and residents at nursing homes will be the first to get the drug.
+However, there is no set date for those first doses to arrive.
+Read more here.

 We’ll have more news throughout the day, so keep checking The Tico Times home page for more.